Between the Layers | Design Guide Series

 (Here is where the main guest bedroom started)

-So here we are: painting the upstairs floors.
+So, here we are: painting the upstairs floors.

 I know, I know.
 Everyone says: “Don’t paint wood floors.”

-So instead of forcing something that wasn’t working, I decided to lean into something different.
+Instead of forcing something that wasn’t working, I decided to lean into something different.

 Narrow hallway with painted white wood floors, paneled walls, and a large window at the end; antique wooden dresser styled simply beneath soft natural light.